dkitley1975/dkitley1975/README.md

 Staff members are able to fill all pages information from within the Administration site.

 The site takes advantage of the Django Framework and Bootstrap.
+For this project I am happy to say I received a Merit.

 <p align="center">
 <br>